lonestarcode/education-bot/README.md

-****Most of backend logic has been written.
-Training the initial models is currently a working process****
+AI-powered virtual tutor trained on custom models, managed by teachers, designed to assist students in enhancing learning outcomes.

-This chatbot adapts to individual learning styles, offers dynamic tutoring across various subjects, and provides teachers with tools to customize lessons, generate study material, and monitor student progress.
+This bot offers dynamic tutoring across various subjects, provides teachers with tools to customize lessons, generate study material, allows for chat with students, adapts to individual learning styles and monitors student progress.

 Its advanced training pipeline ensures ongoing improvement through initial training, fine-tuning, and continuous training mechanisms, delivering an ever-evolving AI model tailored to meet educational needs.

-This is an AI tutor that helps both students and teachers.
-It adapts to how each student learns best and can teach different subjects.
-Teachers can customize lessons and track student progress.